Mlocik97/kit/documentation/faq/90-ssl-and-https.md

 question: How do I make Svelte-kit run on HTTPS using node adapter?
 ---

 First, You will need to get certificate.
-You can use Let's encrypt and generate certificate on [certbot](https://certbot.eff.org/) website, or generate Your own certificate with command:
+You can use Let's encrypt and generate certificate by following [certbot](https://certbot.eff.org/lets-encrypt/snap-webproduct) instructions, or generate Your own certificate with command:

 ```sh
 openssl req -newkey rsa:4096 \